-Once your 2 pounds of ground meat is mixed with the mushrooms and condiments, divide it into eight equal balls.
-Flatten each to about a 1/2-inch patty.
-Use your thumb to make an indentation on one side of the center of each patty.
+Once your 2 pounds of ground meat is mixed with the mushrooms and condiments, divide it into 8 equal balls.
+Flatten each to about a 1/2-inch-thick patty.
+Use your thumb to make an indentation in the center on one side of each patty.
 This little well will keep the patties from balling up over the heat.

-Heat your grill to high, or preheat your broiler to high, and set the rack 4 to 6 inches from the heat source.
-Set the patties directly over the heat on the grill or on a large, lipped baking sheet to go under the broiler.
+Heat your grill to high, or preheat your broiler to high and set the rack 4 to 6 inches from the heat source.
+Arrange the patties directly over the heat on the grill or on a large rimmed baking sheet to go under the broiler.

-Important note: There’s no point in pushing down on burgers as they cook unless you’re a pyromaniac who likes to see flames shoot up.
-You’ve worked to keep the juice and flavors in your burgers, so leave them be until you’re ready to turn them, unpressed.
+Important note: There’s no point in pushing down on burgers as they cook, unless you’re a pyromaniac who likes to see flames shoot up.
+You’ve worked to keep the juices and flavors in your burgers, so leave them be until you’re ready to turn them, unpressed.

-For beef and veal, cook the burgers until an instant-read meat thermometer inserted into the center of one patty registers 145°F, about 8 minutes, turning once.
+For beef and veal, cook the burgers until an instant-read thermometer inserted into the center of a patty registers 145°F, about 8 minutes, turning once.

-Cook chicken, turkey and pork burgers until an instant-read thermometer inserted into the middle of one patty registers 160°F, about 12 minutes, turning once.
+Cook chicken, turkey, and pork burgers until an instant-read thermometer inserted into the center of a patty registers 160°F, about 12 minutes, turning once.

 It’s burger time!
 Make sure you’ve got lots of chopped lettuce, sliced tomatoes, shredded carrots, and sprouts to go on whole-wheat buns with the patties—and an ice-cold beer at the ready.